farrcraft/notekeeper-electron-backend/docs/ARCHITECTURE.md

 Bleve supports pluggable index data stores as long as they're key/value-based.
 A boltdb store already exists.
 We could just copy that & add the encryption layer.

-Shelves can be owned by either an Account a User
-All Users in an Account can access content in Account Shelves User Shelves can only be accessed by the User they belong to each Account has an Account-level Encryption Key
+Shelves can be owned by either an Account or a User All Users in an Account can access content in Account Shelves User Shelves can only be accessed by the User they belong to each Account has an Account-level Encryption Key